Chesapeake Bay Cruise With American

 Service

-Overall, the all-American crew was friendly and efficient, especially our favorite restaurant server, Amanda, who brought wit, warmth, and an uncanny knack for refilling our wine or coffee before we even had to ask.
+Mostly, the all-American crew was friendly and super efficient, especially our favorite restaurant server, Amanda, who brought wit, warmth, and an uncanny knack for refilling our wine or coffee before we even had to ask.
 We made a point of snagging a table in her section whenever possible.

 Our favorite server Amanda. aboard the Chesapeake Bay Cruise With American Cruise Lines